tij-v/Computational-Fluid-Dynamics/README.md

 # Computational-Fluid-Dynamics
 Repository for the Graduate level CFD course.
 It includes all the projects I coded in C language, as well as the results.
-This course relied heavily on Partial Differential Equations, Aerospace Computational Techniques, and C programming.
+This course relied heavily on Partial Differential Equations, Fluid Mechanics, Aerospace Computational Techniques, and C programming.
 All the plots/figures were generated in MATLAB.